venkatarajasekhar/sandbox/GITHELP.md

     touch .git/info/exclude
     echo '*.pyc' >> .git/info/exclude

 !!!
-Files you don't want to monitor and that have ALREADY been checked in need to be removed with 'git rm <file>'
+Fit les you don't want to monitor and that have ALREADY been checked in need to be removed with 'git rm <file>'